 Some of the best blogs and forums on the web are either run by businesses or organizations, or are a news-like blog chock full of useful and helpful information.
 The remaining ten blogs of the Top 20 IVF Blogs are run by fertility clinics, networks, or other organizations.
 Bookmark these blogs or subscribe to them to get updates.

-About this blog: The Fertility Authority acts as a hub for a number of blogs and bloggers.
+About: The Fertility Authority acts as a hub for a number of blogs and bloggers.
 On the homepage of the blog, you’ll see a list of recent posts, and the authors are likely all different.
 This collection of posts are primarily IVF related but are also general fertility articles and posts, as well.
 Some of the bloggers include doctors and fertility clinics, so a number of posts are informative with tips and advice.

 Some of the most recent post titles include, “Giving Up Coffee to Boost Your Fertility,” “Is Spring the Best Time to Do an IVF Cycle?”, “Staying Posting During Your First Trimester” and “Advice Following Miscarriage.”